From worst rated to America’s most loved supermarket, Kevin Miller on The Fresh Market turnaround

 When Kevin Miller became Chief Marketing Officer at The Fresh Market, the grocery chain was struggling.
 Sales, traffic, and margins were down, and on Glassdoor, it had been rated the worst company in America to work for.
 Within a year, that same brand would be named America’s Best Supermarket by USA Today.

-In this episode of In other words, Kevin joins host Jason Hemingway to share how he and CEO Jason Potter led one of retail’s most remarkable turnarounds.
+In this episode of In Other Words, Kevin joins host Jason Hemingway to share how he and CEO Jason Potter led one of retail’s most remarkable turnarounds.
 The secret wasn’t a gimmick or a new slogan.
 It was a strategy built on customer obsession, cultural transformation, and what Kevin calls “quantifying love.”

 From building a loyalty program that gained over a million members in seven months to redefining “brand health” through emotion-led metrics, Kevin’s approach blended data precision with human empathy.
 His message for today’s leaders: understand your brand’s DNA, align with finance, and treat the customer as your north star… the profits will follow.